koroban/WhoisParser/README.md

 Novutec WhoisParser
 ===================

-Parse the WHOIS output by using certain templates.
+Lookup domain names, IP addresses and AS numbers by WHOIS.

 Automatically follows the WHOIS registry referral chains until it finds the correct WHOIS for the most complete WHOIS data.
 Exceptionally robust WHOIS parser that parses a variety of free form WHOIS data into well-structured data that your application may read.
 Also returns an indication of whether a domain is available.

-Copyright (c) 2007 - 2012 Novutec Inc. (http://www.novutec.com)
+Copyright (c) 2007 - 2013 Novutec Inc. (http://www.novutec.com)
 Licensed under the Apache License, Version 2.0 (the "License").

 Installation